chiphwang1/helm-oci-autonomous-db/README.md

    **Important Note**

- Uninstalling the helm chart will only remove the autonomousdatabase resource from the cluster and not from OCI.
-You will need to use the console or the OCI cli to remove the MDS from OCI.
+ Uninstalling the helm chart will only remove the ATP resource from the cluster and not from OCI.
+You will need to use the console or the OCI cli to remove the MATP from OCI.
 This is to prevent accidental deletion of the database.

   **Notes/Issues:**

  Provisioning the Autonomous Database (ATP) can take up to 5 minutes.

- To confirm that the MDS is active run the following command and check the status of the MDS system.
+ To confirm that the ATP is active run the following command and check the status of the ATP system.

 ```sh
 $ kubectl -n <name of namespace> get autonomousdatabases -o wide